egodon/react-hacker-news/README.md

 ## React Hacker News

-This is a react app that started from this book https://roadtoreact.com/ where I improved some things after completing it.
+This is a react app that started from this book https://roadtoreact.com/.

+I continued working on it and improved the UI after finishing it.